Expanding the Tools of Ocean Conservation

 Traditional conservation measures have focused on increasing protected area coverage, setting aside land and water for biodiversity and nature conservation objectives.
 In the oceans, Marine Protected Areas (MPAs) are designed to limit human activity, such as drilling, mining, and fishing.

-500 million coastal people around the world depend on small-scale fisheries for food security and livelihoods.
+But, 500 million coastal people around the world depend on small-scale fisheries for food security and livelihoods.
 These communities are often on the frontlines of climate change, facing warming waters, decreasing fish populations, and increasingly dangerous storms that place both marine biodiversity and the communities that rely on them in jeopardy.

 When areas of high biodiversity intersect with human needs, we must expand the conservation toolbox.
-One such tool is the Other Effective Area-Based Conservation Measure (OECM).
+One such tool is the Other Effective area-based Conservation Measure (OECM).

 What are OECMs?

-OECMs complement traditional MPAs by balancing protection and sustainable use to advance equitable and effective conservation.
-These areas are often managed and led by Indigenous Peoples and Local Communities.
+Often managed by Indigenous Peoples and Local Communities, OECMs complement traditional MPAs by balancing protection and sustainable use to advance equitable and effective conservation.

 OECMs were formally recognized by the Convention on Biological Diversity in 2018 and were included as part of the 30×30 target of the Global Biodiversity Framework in 2022.
 Now, countries are developing national 30×30 strategies that incorporate both MPAs and OECMs together to protect their ocean resources.